spmka/training/README.md

 * Do the necessary installations below
 * Then start with [Step 01](https://github.com/spmka/training/wiki)
 * If you want to use the files for a step, read how to download files for a step at the bottom
+* Some helpful youtube channels are listed at the bottom of this page

 ## Necessary Installations
 ### Install Node.js and npm